Before you create your organic content calendar, it’s important to research your keywords. Here are tips to help you organize your topic cluster...

 Let's play a game...

 How long did that take?
-How much did you like that?
+How much did you enjoy that?

 How different was that experience?

-The same way you enjoyed the structure and organization of the second jar, is the same way Google's crawler enjoys your site being well structured and organized - These organized silos are what is now commonly known as "Topic Clusters" (thanks, HubSpot).
+The same way you enjoyed the structure and organization of the second jar, is the same way Google's crawler enjoys your site when it's well structured and organized - These organized silos are what is now commonly known as "Topic Clusters" (thanks, HubSpot).